Nancy Qian: Research

 Qian's research uses rigorous empirical analysis to address big-picture questions in development economics, political economy, and economic history.
 A common theme in her research is to use institutional details, policy shocks, large demographic and historical data to understand the detailed processes of long-run economic, cultural and institutional development.
 Her research has been influenced by the works of Amartya Sen. In her most well-known paper - Missing Women and the Price of Tea in China - Qian uses the impact of China's economic opening to estimate the effects of parents' relative contributions to a household's income on the difference between boys' and girls' survival rates, which stands at the core of the phenomenon of "missing women" in China.
 In particular, she finds that China's post-1978 economic opening caused the price for tea in China to increase as a consequence of greatly increased external demand, which in turn tended to increase the income of women in tea-producing regions; this, in turn, had a substantial positive impact on survival rates for girls and educational attainment for all children.

 She (together with Xin Meng and Pierre Yared) also documents that the centrally planned grain procurement policy contributed to around half of the mortality during China's Great Famine.
 One of her works, falling under development economics, focuses on the how family size affects a child's educational attainment, a relevant question in the field of labor economics.
 Her extensive research in China led her to conclude that an increase in family size has a negative effect on child educational attainment, an issue that is specifically prevalent in developing countries.
+In another study, she and her co-authors show that anti-ethnic Ukrainian bias was a major contributor to high famine mortality during the Great Soviet Famine of 1932–33.